btroncone/learn-rxjs/README.md

 #### Operators
 Operators are the horse-power behind observables, providing an elegant, declarative solution to complex asynchronous tasks.
 This section contains all RxJS 5 operators, included with clear, executable examples in both [JSBin](https://jsbin.com) and [JSFiddle](https://jsfiddle.net).
-Links to to additional resources and recipes for each operator are also provided, when applicable.
+Links to additional resources and recipes for each operator are also provided, when applicable.

 ##### Categories
 * [Combination](/operators/combination/README.md)